 System elements add WordPress functionality into your layouts.
 Learn more in the system elements documentation.

-The My Presets tab shows a list of your configured and saved elements with their content and settings.
-To load a preset element into your layout, simply click on it.
-Use the Rename, Download and Delete icons which appear on hover to rename, download or delete the preset.
+The My Presets tab shows a list of your saved presets which include the content and settings of an element.
+To load a preset into the current layout, simply click its name.
+Actions to Rename, Download and Delete the preset will appear on hover.
 The last modified date shows when the preset was changed.
 Additionally, the search can be used to easily find the needed preset.